 An additional amount may be payable if you live in rented accommodation, if you have children, a partner, or any health conditions.
 As mentioned above the reason for this is Universal Credit replaces a lot of other benefits such as Tax Credits, Housing Benefit, and Employment & Support Allowance.
 Importantly, as was the case with Housing Benefit, all of your rent may not necessarily be covered.

 Where can I find out more?

 Also, for more information, please see the Child Poverty Action Group factsheet at: http://www.cpag.org.uk/universal-credit-factsheet

-If you are from the EEA, most benefits will require you to have a ‘right to reside’.
-If you are unsure about what this means once you have finished your course, then please see the benefits factsheet for European students at http://www.cpag.org.uk/content/benefits-and-tax-credits-european-students
+Most benefits will also require you to have a ‘right to reside’.
+Settled status on its own does not provide an automatic ‘right to reside’ for claiming benefits.
+If you are unsure about what this means once you have finished your course, then please see CPAG’s benefits factsheet for European students.

-If you are from out with the EEA, and you have a student visa, or in any other category in which you have the condition, ‘no recourse to public funds’ stamped in your passport or on your Biometric Residence Permit) then it is unlikely you will be able to claim most social security – always get advice before trying to make a claim.
+If you have a student visa, or are in any other category in which you have the condition, ‘no recourse to public funds’ stamped in your passport or on your Biometric Residence Permit then it is unlikely you will be able to claim most social security – always get advice before trying to make a claim.